pbuckner/x-plane_plugins/XPython/docs/source/usage/installation_plugin.rst

 * **X-Plane 12.00+**.
 Linux, Mac (Intel and M-series processors) or Windows.
   This plugin is built with SDK 400 and is NOT backward compatible to X-Plane 11 or earlier.

+.. warning:: This version of XPPython3 requires X-Plane 12.
+If you are using X-Plane 11.52, you
+             must install XPPython3 v3.1.5.
+See `Installation for X-Plane 11 <https://xppython3.rtfd.io/en/3.1.5/usage/installation_plugin.html>`_.

 Installation
 ============